 Level set surfaces are of great importance in computational physics and chemistry for the tracking of interfaces.
 In this paper we have presented the DT-Grid, a novel, non-hierarchical data structure and efficient algorithms for representing and manipulating level sets.
 The DT-Grid is designed to provide a very low memory footprint, making it possible to represent higher resolution interfaces than previous narrow band and tree based methods.
 Furthermore, both the data structure and the algorithms have been designed to take advantage of the memory hierarchies of modern computers, thus making the DT-Grid very fast.
 In fact, all evaluations that we have performed show that the DT-Grid is both more time and memory efficient than existing narrow-band and tree-based algorithms for level set surfaces.
-The most important novel feature of the DT-Grid is that it allows for level set simulations to be out-of-the-box for the first time: the DT-Grid can expand freely without being limited by the computational box of an underlying grid, and boundary conditions can be avoided.
+The most important novel feature of the DT-Grid is that it allows for level set simulations to be out-of-the-box, which is demonstrated for the first time in Sec.
+4.3: the DT-Grid can expand freely without being limited by the computational box of an underlying grid, and boundary conditions can be avoided.
 The DT-Grid has been specifically designed for the sequential access used in most level set algorithms and provides constant time access to grid points within the stencil.
 A drawback is that random and neighbor access times become asymptotically logarithmic if accessing grid points outside the stencil or non-sequentially.
-However, all our practical experiments have shown that due to the cache coherency of the DT-Grid, random access is almost as fast as the constant time access on full grids in practice.
+However, the reader should keep in mind that random access is logarithmic in the number of connected components within a p-column, as opposed to the actual number of elements within the connected components in a p-column.
+Furthermore, all our practical experiments have shown that due to the cache coherency of the DT-Grid, random access is almost as fast as the constant time access on full grids in practice.
 This is evident from the fact that our level set simulations based on the fast marching method - which in turn employs random and neighbor access operations - are still faster on the DT-Grid.